andrew/ultimate-awesome/README.md

 - [awesome-foundationdb](https://github.com/FoundationDB/awesome-foundationdb) - List of FoundationDB resources.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
-- [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-ai-newsletters](https://github.com/alternbits/awesome-ai-newsletters) - A curated list of top best AI Related Newsletters and ai agents newsletters.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-multimodal-token-compression](https://github.com/cokeshao/awesome-multimodal-token-compression) - Survey:
 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
 - [awesome-urbit](https://github.com/urbit/awesome-urbit) - A curated collection of projects and tools in the Urbit ecosystem.
 - [awesome-passive-income](https://github.com/yourincomehome/awesome-passive-income) - A curated list of ways to make money online.
+- [awesome-ui](https://github.com/kevindeasis/awesome-ui) - An "Awesome" curated list but for design (UI & UX) resources.
+Contains theory, tutorials, books, libraries, and other resources.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.